fboehm/qtl2pleio/README.md

 mouse population. `qtl2pleio` data structures are those used in the `rqtl/qtl2` package.

+## Code of conduct

+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## Installation

 You can install `qtl2pleio` from github with: